 I tend to order my travel money online because that’s where the better rates tend to be.
 I’d recommend doing this at least one week before your flight so that you have time for it to be delivered to your home.

 Plan your journey ahead of time, especially if you’re travelling to an airport that you’ve not flown from before.
 It can be pretty stressful trying to find your terminal in time for your flight if you don’t know the airport and aren’t organised.
-If this is something that really bothers you, then you could always consider a private jet charter instead.
+Once you know the time of your flight and the time you should be at the airport for, book you Bratislava Vienna airport taxi then that’s one less thing for you to worry about on the morning of your flight.
+Alternatively, f this is something that really bothers you, then you could always consider a private jet charter instead.
 There is more information regarding that on the Jettly website.
 Plenty of airports have local and national bus and rail services going to them or, of course, you could arrange a lift from a friend or relative or book a taxi.